airctic/icevision/README.rst

 Hall of Fame
 ------------

-This library is only made possible because of these people, thank you ♥️ ♥️ ♥️
+This library is only made possible because of @all-contributors, thank you ♥️ ♥️ ♥️

 |image0|\ |image1|\ |image2|\ |image3|\ |image4|\ |image5|\ |image6|\ |image7|